 Extensive Forensics Video History

-In addition to acting as a real time tracking device, Scout provides a wide range of video related capabilities.
+In addition to acting as a real time tracking device, VTS systems provide a wide range of video related capabilities.
 This commences with on-board storage of all camera activity, 100% of the time the vehicle is in operation.
-Scout combines high efficiency H.265 video compression technology with 512 GB of on-board storage capacity to provide the industry’s longest on-board dash cam historical storage –over 4 times the storage of other competing products.
+Some of the more advanced systems combine high efficiency H.265 video compression technology with greater on-board storage capacity to extend the historical storage capacity.
 This is a critical benefit, providing superior forensics protection for past events that suddenly require review several days after they occurred.

 Live HD Video Streaming

-Included with GPS Commander Cloud, is the Command Vision dashboard, which allows for real-time viewing and listening of video and audio streams from the dash cams, as well as the capture of picture snapshots from any camera on command.
+Most commercial grade dash cam systems allow for real-time viewing and listening of video and audio streams from the cameras, as well as the capture of picture snapshots from any camera on command.
 At any time, you may issue a command to: